-Monticello Arkansas LSAT Prep Classes
+TestMasters Monticello Arkansas LSAT Prep Courses

 Full Length LSAT Course

-- Eighty hours of in-class instruction
+- Eighty classroom hours of instruction

-- The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 7500 actual LSAT questions
+- The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all previously released LSAT questions (over 8000 total)

 - Access to the best LSAT preparation methods and techniques in the world